 Stereotypical Presentation of Caucasians

 Simply by looking at the title, White Chicks presents white girls as the stereotypical wealthy Beverly Hills girls.
 Brittany and Tiffany Wilson are two rich and incredibly spoiled girls who are protected by cops Kevin and Marcus Copeland from a suspected kidnapper.
 The plot thickens when the girls scrape their faces in a small car accident, and thus refuse to attend a weekend-long party.
 In order to keep their jobs and apprehend potential kidnappers, the cops disguise themselves as the rich twins and take on incredibly stereotypical white personalities.
 When checking into the hotel under the guise of the Wilson twins, Kevin and Marcus act incredibly angry and privileged – preventing them from having to show their ID’s to the undercover FBI agent manning the desk.
 Kevin and Marcus act so stuck-up because they are made to portray wealthy and spoiled white teenagers.
 The irony is that they are adult black males – this clear juxtaposition provides a laugh for the audience, criticizing racism in the process.
 The stereotypes in White Chicks challenge the traditional racism in America using satire throughout the movie.
+Try to weave your summary with more pointed analysis.
+Think “active summary.”

 Stereotypical Presentation of African Americans